comunica/Article-SSWS2020-AMF/content/evaluation.md

 ### Implementation

-Anonymize source code links
-{:.todo}

 For implementing the client-side AMF algorithms, we make use of JavaScript-based [Comunica SPARQL querying framework](cite:cites comunica).
 Since Comunica already fully supports the TPF algorithm, we could implement our algorithms as fully standalone plugins.
-Our algorithms are implemented in separate Comunica modules, and are available open-source on [GitHub](https://github.com/comunica/comunica-feature-amf){:.mandatory}.
+Our algorithms are implemented in separate Comunica modules, and are available open-source on [GitHub](https://github.com/comunica/comunica-feature-amf).
 Concretely, we implemented the original triple-based AMF algorithm, our new BGP-based AMF algorithm, and a variant of this BGP-based algorithm that pre-fetches out-of-band AMFs in parallel.

-The original TPF server extension in [the LDF server software](https://github.com/LinkedDataFragments/Server.js/tree/feature-handlers-amf){:.mandatory}
-by [Vander Sande et al.](cite:cites amf2015)
-allowed both Bloom filters and GCS to be created on the fly for any triple pattern.
+The original TPF server extension in [the LDF server software](https://github.com/LinkedDataFragments/Server.js/tree/feature-handlers-amf) by [Vander Sande et al.](cite:cites amf2015) allowed both Bloom filters and GCS to be created on the fly for any triple pattern.
 To support our experiments, we extended this implementation with three new features.
-This implementation is available on [GitHub](https://github.com/LinkedDataFragments/Server.js/tree/feature-handlers-amf-2){:.mandatory}.
+This implementation is available on [GitHub](https://github.com/LinkedDataFragments/Server.js/tree/feature-handlers-amf-2).
 In order to measure the server overhead of large AMFs, we added a config option to dynamically enable AMFs for triple patterns with number of matching triples below a given threshold.